Docker patterns

 --memory and --cpus

 Section titled “--memory and --cpus”Bound the container’s resource use.
-RunWisp itself is RAM-frugal (~22 MB at idle); a runaway analytics job that eats all available memory will OOM-kill the daemon along with itself if you don’t cap it.
+RunWisp itself is RAM-frugal, but a runaway analytics job that eats all available memory will OOM-kill the daemon along with itself if you don’t cap it.

 --env-file over -e